hm-sAIn/sAIn/CONTACTS.md

 ---
 ---

 ### ANY QUESTIONS?
-For further information or any other reason you might have to contact us, please visit our [issue site](https://github.com/hm-sAIn/sAIn/issues).
+For further information or any other reason you might want to contact us, please visit our [issue site](https://github.com/hm-sAIn/sAIn/issues).